New California Driving Laws for 2021

 Despite everything that is going on in our world right now, there are some new laws and changes to be aware of, so here is my annual summary.
-Unless otherwise noted, they are effective January 1, 2021.
+Unless otherwise noted, the new laws are effectivefrom January 1st, 2021:

 One of the most commonly violated driving laws in California is current law regarding cell phone use while driving.
 Using a cell phone in a hand held manner while driving is punishable by a fine but, starting July 1, 2021, do it a second time within 36 months of a prior conviction and you will receive a point on your driving record.
 This applies to violations of talking or texting while driving (except for hands-free communications,) but it applies to ANY use of cell phones by drivers under 18 years old.
 And, just so you know, current California law requires drivers to have their cell phone mounted in a bracket on the dashboard, in the console or in the lower left corner of the windshield while operating a motor vehicle.